Sinocephale: Classification

 The taxon has been recognized as a member of the Pachycephalosauridae ever since its initial description in 1953, when the group was still known as Troodontidae.
-The 2021 redescription was the first time Sinocephale was tested in a phylogenetic analysis; this analysis was modified from that of Woodruff et al. (2021), which itself is derived from that of Evans et al. (2013).
-S. bexelli was able to be coded for 18% of the anatomical traits considered by the analysis.
-It was found that the species belonged to the Pachycephalosaurinae.
+The 2021 redescription was the first time Sinocephale was tested in a phylogenetic analysis; this analysis was modified from that of Woodruff et al. (2021), which itself is derived from that of Evans et al. (2013), prior studies focusing on pachycephalosaur taxonomy.
+The known material of S. bexelli was able to be coded for 18% of the anatomical traits considered by the analysis.
+The species was found to belong to the Pachycephalosaurinae.
 This makes it quite distantly related to Stegoceras, despite its association with the genus historically, instead being related to animals like Prenocephale.
 It was cautioned, however, that the support for its phylogenetic position was not robust, and so subject to change.
 The phylogenetic tree of Evans et al. (2021) is reproduced below: